 Men, take some divorce advice from Jared and his experience – prepare yourself to deal with the emotional toll divorce will take on you.
 Jared's a pretty average guy, just like most of you.
 In fact, he fits the definition of a guy’s guy, he drives a Ford truck, hunts, cracks jokes, and likes an occasional beer, but he's also a smart guy, and he got help dealing with the emotions he couldn't handle himself.

-Get a divorce counselor to be your partner, to keep you afloat, to help you make the best decisions, to give you a map to follow, and to help you find new land.
+Get a divorce counselor to be your partner in the process, to keep you afloat, to help you make the best decisions, to give you a map to follow, and to help you find new land.
 Like Jared, you'll be glad you did.

 What have you seen be the hardest part of divorce for men?